Harsimus Cove station

-Harsimus Cove is a station on the Hudson–Bergen Light Rail (HBLR) located at Metro Plaza Drive in the Harsimus Section of downtown Jersey City, New Jersey.
-It is served by the 8th Street-Hoboken and West Side Avenue-Tonnelle Avenue branches at all times, and the Bayonne Flyer during rush hours.
+Harsimus Cove station is a station the Hudson–Bergen Light Rail (HBLR) located at Metro Plaza Drive in the Harsimus Section of downtown Jersey City, New Jersey.
+It is served by the 8th Street–Hoboken and West Side Avenue–Tonnelle Avenue branches.

 The station opened on November 18, 2000.
 There are two tracks and two side platforms, each with a canopy.
 It is located on a private right-of-way with 4th Street to the north and 2nd Street to the south.